-The University of Washington officially supports the Honor Societies listed below (other helpful links can be found at the UW's Honorary Societies page).
+The University of Washington officially supports the honor societies listed below (other helpful links can be found at the UW's Honorary Societies page).
 Unless otherwise noted, the UW Honors Program does not have any direct affiliation with these societies; please contact them directly with any questions you may have.

 If you've been invited to join an honor society, be sure to research the organization before joining or submitting any membership fees.
 Please visit the ACHS (Association of College Honor Societies) page on How to Judge the Credibility of an honor society for more information.

 If you are still in doubt, contact the University of Washington campus representative of that honor society, who should be named in your letter of invitation.